-The 18 honors points must include a minimum of 13 credit hours of honors course work earned through honors courses, the Honors Colloquium, honors augmented or individually augmented courses, honors directed individual study (DIS), graduate classes, or Honors In The Major thesis work.
-Read more about honors course options here.
+The 18 honors points must include a minimum of 13 credit hours of honors course work earned through honors courses, the Honors Colloquium Course, Honors-Augmented or Individual Honors-Augmented Courses, Honors Directed Individual Study (DIS) Courses, graduate classes, or Honors in the Major thesis work.
+Read more about honors course options by clicking here.

 Achievements (Maximum of 5 Honors Points)

-Each of the following achievements earns one honors point:
+Each of the following achievements earns 1 honors point: